chryzsh/chryzsh.github.io/_posts/2019-10-02-rce-on-any-client-splunk-magic.md

 ## Preparing the deployment package

-We are going to prepare a Splunk app that will be deployed to the workstation.
-This app will simply run a bat file that runs a powershell-script, which executes a reverse shell.
+We are going to prepare a Splunk app that will be deployed to the victim.
 We don't care for implementing this ourselves when numerous proejcts are easily available on Github.
 We chose the repo [reverse_shell_splunk](git clone https://github.com/vartai-security/reverse_shell_splunk) for the job.
+This app will simply run a bat file that runs a powershell-script, which executes a reverse shell.

 We clone the repo and edit the `run.ps1` file to our attacker IP and port where we will be listening.

     git clone https://github.com/vartai-security/reverse_shell_splunk

 ![](../assets/img/splunk-rce/2019-10-03-00-21-49.png)

     vim reverse_shell_splunk/reverse_shell_splunk/bin/run.ps1